 J-1 students are eligible for Academic Training if they:

-- is in good academic standing or has successfully completed a program of study;
+- are in good academic standing or has successfully completed a program of study;

-- is participating in Academic Training that is directly related to his or her major field of study;
+- are participating in Academic Training that is directly related to their major field of study;

 Academic Training can be authorized for the following time periods: